Stan-Leigh/NG-30-Days-of-Learning/README.md

 * Push mode.

 Data refresh is only for Import mode because the rest of the storage modes pull data from the source everytime a .pbix file is opened but the Import mode takes a snapshot of the data only once, when the data is imported into PowerBI.
 So it needs to be refreshed if any changes to the data is to be reflected.

+## Day 19
+We learnt how to control access and govern reports and dashboards.
+We were taught about row-level security, Basic row-level security and Dynamic row-level security.